coreos/rpm-ostree/docs/treefile.md

  * `variables`: object (`Map<String, value>`), optional: Define new variables which could then be substituted into the value of various fields.
 Supported value types are booleans, numbers, and strings.

+   The `releasever` variable is reserved and automatically populated to the same value as the `releasever` key.
+The `basearch` variable is reserved and automatically populated to the base architecture of the compose.

    Example: